 Depending on the work you’re doing or the patient you’re caring for, you may need to wear PPE.
-For guidelines and advice on when PPE should be used and the type of PPE, see the Personal protective equipment use in health care page.
+For guidelines and advice on when PPE should be used and the type of PPE, see Personal protective equipment use in health care page.

 Should I go to work if I have respiratory or influenza-like symptoms?

 No. You should stay at home.
 You should not work in a public setting if you are unwell.
-In this situation, you should stand down from work, self-isolate, and be assessed as a patient by a medical professional.
+In this situation, you should stand down from work, and be assessed as a patient by a medical professional.